Loyola University New Orleans College of Law: Employment prospects

-According to Loyola University New Orleans College of Law's official 2013 ABA-required disclosures, 48.8% of the Class of 2013 obtained full-time, long-term, bar passage-required employment nine months after graduation, excluding solo-practitioners.
-The College of Law's Law School Transparency under-employment score is 33.2%, indicating the percentage of the Class of 2013 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to the College of Law's 2022 ABA-required disclosures, 79% of the Class of 2022 obtained full-time, long-term, bar passage-required employment nine months after graduation, excluding solo practitioners.
+The College of Law's Law School Transparency under-employment score is 18.4%, indicating the percentage of the Class of 2021 that is unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

 The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at the College of Law for full-time students not living at home for the 2013-2014 academic year is $64,132.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $253,149.